What Is facet syndrome?

 Facet syndrome is a form of osteoarthritis that affects the facet joints of the spine.
-Facet joints are the sliding joints allowing the vertebrae of the spine slip over one another without losing contact.
-Why the body’s repair process fails to keep pace with its degeneration-giving arthritis remain unclear.
-What is known is that people older than age 50 are more likely to suffer from the effects of facet syndrome.
-Said differently, the aging process is a factor in the degeneration of the layers of cartilage that line the facet joint’s articular surfaces.
-One of the results is facet syndrome.
-In addition, other anatomical components of the spine lose water content as we age.
+Facet joints are the sliding joints that allow the vertebrae of the spine to slip over one another without losing contact.
+Although it’s unclear why the body’s repair process fails to keep pace with the degeneration that leads to osteoarthritis in the facet joints, what is known is that people older than age 50 are more likely to experience the effects of facet syndrome.
+That means the aging process is a factor in the degeneration of the layers of cartilage that line the facet joint’s articular surfaces.
+One of the results of this cartilage deterioration is facet syndrome.
+In addition, other anatomical components of the spine become desiccated and lose water content as we age.
 In the case of facet joints, this means less synovial fluid is produced.
-Synovial fluid is the natural lubrication of the joint which reduces friction and wear.
-Loss of this fluid causes erosion of articular cartilage.
-Eventually one boney joint surface rubs against another.
+Synovial fluid is the natural lubrication of the joint, which reduces friction and wear.
+Loss of this protective fluid can mean the erosion of articular cartilage, as one bony joint surface continually rubs against another.
 While this issue may not be immediately noticeable, the subsequent symptoms can become major issues.

-When cartilage wears away from facet joint articular surfaces, they become inflamed.
-The nerves that supply the joint capsule become irritated and painful producing, the deep aching sensation associated with many forms of arthritis.
-In addition, other parts of the body might experience referred pain.
-Referred pain is pain that travels the length of an affected nerve root or the spinal cord.
-This referred pain is more likely to arise in the presence of bone spurs (osteophytes).
-Bone spurs are bony protrusions that grow along the edges of the facet joint in a response to inflammation.
-Bone spurs themselves are not necessarily symptomatic.
-Only when bone spurs make contact with and compress adjacent nerve roots do symptoms such as radiating pain, tingling, numbness, or muscle weakness occur.
+When cartilage deteriorates on a facet joint’s articular surfaces, the joint can become inflamed.
+The nerves running to the joint capsule become irritated and painful, producing the deep aching sensation associated with many forms of arthritis.
+In addition, other parts of the body might experience referred pain that travels the length of an affected nerve root or the spinal cord.
+This referred pain is more likely to arise in the presence of bone spurs, also known as osteophytes.
+These bony protrusions grow along the edges of the facet joint in a response to inflammation, and they aren’t necessarily symptomatic by themselves.
+However, when the bone spurs make contact with or compress adjacent nerve roots, symptoms such as radiating pain, tingling, numbness or muscle weakness occur.
 Depending on their severity, these issues have the potential to make a negative impact on daily life.

-When pain and other symptoms associated with facet syndrome affect the ability to function in day-to-day life, it’s important to consult a physician concerning symptom management.
-Symptoms of arthritis can usually be managed using pain medication, physical therapy, behavior modification, corticosteroid injections, and other conservative treatment methods.
-If these methods fall short of expectations, surgery may be indicated.
-Contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using innovative endoscopic techniques.
-The orthopedic specialists at Laser Spine Institute have helped thousands of patients find safe, effective relief from the symptoms of facet syndrome.
+When pain and other symptoms associated with facet syndrome affect day-to-day life, it’s important to consult a physician to discuss symptom management.
+Arthritis issues can usually be managed using a combination of pain medication, physical therapy, behavior modification, corticosteroid injections and other conservative treatment methods.
+If these methods fail to alleviate the symptoms, surgery may be recommended.
+Contact Laser Spine Institute to learn about the many benefits of our minimally invasive, outpatient procedures that are performed using innovative techniques.
+The orthopedic surgeons at Laser Spine Institute have helped tens of thousands of patients find relief from the many symptoms of facet syndrome.